-We currently rely on and engage third-party manufacturers to provide all of the API and the final drug product formulation of all of our product candidates that are being used in our clinical trials and preclinical studies.
+We currently rely on and engage third-party contract manufacturers to provide all of the API and the final drug product formulation of all of our product candidates that are being used in our clinical trials and preclinical studies.
 Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any such replacement.
 However, if necessary, we can provide no assurance that we will be able to find an alternative manufacturer on acceptable terms.
 We may not be able to timely secure needed supply arrangements on satisfactory terms, or at all.
 Our failure to secure these arrangements as needed could have a material adverse effect on our ability to complete the development of our product candidates or, to commercialize them, if approved.
 We may be unable to conclude agreements for commercial supply with third-party manufacturers or may be unable to do so on acceptable terms.
 There may be difficulties in scaling up to commercial quantities and formulation of our product candidates, and the costs of manufacturing could be prohibitive.

-Many of the third-party manufacturers we rely on have only recently begun working with us and have limited or no experience manufacturing our API and final drug products.
-If our manufacturers have difficulty or suffer delays in successfully manufacturing material that meets our specifications, it may limit supply of our product candidates and could delay our clinical trials.
+The third-party contract manufacturers we rely on from time to time may have limited or no experience manufacturing our API and final drug products.
+If our contract manufacturers have difficulty or suffer delays in successfully manufacturing material that meets our specifications, it may limit supply of our product candidates and could delay our clinical trials.